Monster Essays - Thousands of essays

 13: Words on "To His Coy Mistress"

-... you have sex with me or you die.
+...
+Either you have sex with me or you die.
 This is a very strong statement which, when said, has to get someone's attention; and that is exactly what Andrew Marvell intends for the reader in this poem.
 He wants the undivided attention of this mistress so that he can scare her and rush her into making a decision the way he wants and in due time.
 Filled with time flavored symbolism, this carpe diem poem, "To His Coy Mistress" by Andrew Marvell, exemplifies the seize the day theme.
 The cyclical, life symbolizing river, the water flowing by like time, is the first place Marvell places the characters.
 And even though they are very far apart, time still flows by for them both.
-As the water flows, this concept begins to hint ...
+As the water flows, this concept begins to hint at the ...

 14: Andrew Marvells To His Coy Mis